AldoSuba/docs.buf.build/docs/roadmap.md

 ### Enforced linting and compatibility

-The BSR currently leans on the module author to verify that their proposed commit is backwards-compatible with previous commits before the module is pushed. `buf breaking` does help, of course, but mistakes happen and users might forget to instrument this in their CI pipeline.
+The BSR currently leans on the module author to verify proposed snapshots are backwards compatible before pushing the module. `buf breaking` does help, of course, but mistakes happen and users might forget to instrument this in their CI pipeline.

 Instead, we can let users configure backwards-compatibility for the module itself so that it's **enforced on the server side**.
 Better yet, the same could